andrewmcdan/Survival-Guide/book/part-03-signaling-and-communications/01-distress-fundamentals.md

+---
+title: Distress Fundamentals
+layout: default
+---

 # Distress Fundamentals

-TODO: Cover SOS, Rule of Three (3 blasts, fires, flashes), whistle use, shouting considerations, and legal/safe use of gunshots.
+## SOS
+TODO: · · · — — — · · · timing and mediums.

+## Rule of Three
+TODO: 3 blasts, fires, flashes; spacing and repetition.

+## Whistle Signals
+TODO: Three blasts for distress; cadence and pairing with light.

+## Shouting
+TODO: When it helps vs harms; conserve energy and avoid panic.

+## Gunshots (Legal/Safety)
+TODO: Only where safe and legal; assess risks and backstop.